What is the course about?

 • use digital software/hardware in conjunction with traditional processes to develop your own creative practices

-• command greater technical and creative control over your individual art practice, across a range of processes combining digital and manual processes
+• command greater technical and creative control over your individual art practice, across a range of media and techniques, combining digital and manual processes

 • take advantage of a fuller range of possibilities presented a result of your creative exploration of technologies and media, both new and old.